Wilton culture: Wilton rock shelter

 Wilton technology was first described by John Hewitt after he excavated with the collaboration of C. W. Wilmot a cave on the farm Wilton near Alicedale in the eastern Cape of South Africa.
 Later sites are found along the coastal and the interior of South Africa and as north as the countries Zambia and Zimbabwe.
 The Wilton site is adjacent to the Karoo region of South Africa and represents a diverse environment that could have easily supported forager groups living in this area.
-Three dates came from the Wilton rock shelter that ranged from 8,260-2,270.
+Three dates came from the Wilton rock shelter that ranged from 8,260 to 2,270.
 This date range allowed archaeologists to track changes in the size and type of stone technology through the Wilton site and initially defined Wilton technology.
 The observed environment and time constraints at this site, among others like the Oakhurst site and Matjes River, provide archaeologists with insight into a time range in which foragers produced Wilton technology and thus, exhibited shared technological industries.

 At the Wilton site, Hewitt first noted that this site contained remnants from two distinct cultures, distinguishable by the size of the stone tools.
 The stone preceding Wilton technology appeared much larger at the Wilton site.
 Based on the large size of the stone tools, Hewitt supposed that this material pertained to a predecessor of Wilton technology, known today as Oakhurst.
 The significant component of Wilton sites is decreased tool size compared with Oakhurst and an increase frequency of stone scrapers.
 Furthermore, the stone material at the Wilton rock shelter is predominantly Chalcedony.
 This assemblage was dominated by stone scrapers and few backed tools.
 Scrapers were likely used for processing animal hides.
 Backed tools were created by blunting one margin of the stone tool at a near-90 degree angle.
 These backed tools were likely hafted to projectiles and served as barbs.
 Archaeologists have used the assemblage at the Wilton rock shelter to define other Wilton-like assemblages throughout South Africa, Zambia, and Zimbabwe.